ArcNgen/serverless-ai-pipeline/README.md

 2. Select the **"Test"** tab.
 3.  **Create a new test event:**
     *   **Event name:** `TwilioTest`
-    *   **Event JSON:** Delete the default content and paste in the following JSON, which simulates a request from Twilio.
+    *   **Event JSON:** Delete the default content and paste in the JSON provided in the "Running the Unit Tests" section below.
-    ```json
-    {
-      "version": "2.0",
-      "routeKey": "$default",
-      "rawPath": "/",
-      "rawQueryString": "",
-      "headers": {},
-      "requestContext": {
-        "accountId": "123456789012",
-        "apiId": "yourapi",
-        "domainName": "yourapi.execute-api.us-east-1.amazonaws.com",
-        "domainPrefix": "yourapi",
-        "http": {
-          "method": "POST",
-          "path": "/",
-          "protocol": "HTTP/1.1",
-          "sourceIp": "127.0.0.1",
-          "userAgent": "TwilioProxy/1.1"
-        },
-        "requestId": "test-request-id",
-        "routeKey": "$default",
-        "stage": "$default",
-        "timeEpoch": 1674642600000
-      },
-      "body": "From=%2B15551234567&To=%2B15557654321&Body=What+is+the+capital+of+France%3F&NumMedia=0",
-      "isBase64Encoded": false
-    }
-    ```
 4. Click **Save**, then click the **Test** button.
-    *   **Success:** If the execution result is green and the response `body` contains the correct answer, your entire AWS backend is working perfectly.
-The issue is likely a timeout or a configuration problem between Twilio and API Gateway.
+    *   **Success:** If the execution result is green and the response `body` contains a valid TwiML string, your entire AWS backend is working perfectly.
     *   **Failure:** If the result is red, the function logs will show the exact error in your code or IAM permissions.

+### Important Note on Twilio Trial Accounts

+Twilio trial accounts have a key limitation for sending messages to the US due to carrier A2P 10DLC regulations.
+You may see a warning in your Twilio logs that says **"Message from an Unregistered Number"**.

+*   This means your backend is working correctly and successfully told Twilio to send a reply.
+*   However, the carrier blocked the final message because your trial number is not registered.
+*   **This is expected behavior.** For this project, you can confirm your application is working by checking the CloudWatch logs for a successful run, even if you don't receive the final SMS.
+To enable replies, you would need to upgrade your Twilio account and complete the A2P 10DLC registration process.

 ## Running the Unit Tests